 So back to chapter 1.
 God’s redemption is on schedule.
 And the very action of Judas to betray Him, to deliver Him over, to play a role in the horrible treatment of Christ was all predicted, all prophesied, all included in the plan.
 That in no way lessens the guilt of Judas any more than it lessens the guilt of the Jews, than it lessens the guilt of the Gentiles who were all complicit in His death.
 God’s redemption is on schedule, unfolding as sovereignly determined.

-Now we also noted that in preparing the apostles for their role in redemptive history, a critic role, Ephesians 220, the apostles and prophets are the foundation of the church.
+Now we also noted that in preparing the apostles for their role in redemptive history; a critical role, Ephesians 2:20, the apostles and prophets are the foundation of the church.
 They are the foundation of the church.
-So in preparing the apostles for that, you remember Jesus spent time during the 40 days between His resurrection and His ascension in versus 9 through 11 teaching them, preparing them.
+So in preparing the apostles for that, you remember Jesus spent time during the 40 days between His resurrection and His ascension in verses 9 through 11 teaching them, preparing them.

 And you will remember they needed to have the right message.
 So He taught them everything they needed to know about the gospel, about the kingdom.
 They needed the right manifestation.
 He showed Himself alive to them by many incontrovertible proofs so that they would know the plan was continuing.
-He promised them the right might or the right power that the Holy Spirit would come upon them as verse 8 says, “And they would be witnesses.”
+He promised them the right might or the right power that the Holy Spirit would come upon them, as verse 8 says, “And they would be witnesses.”
 He also left them with the right mystery.
 They wouldn’t know when He would return to establish His kingdom.
-And that would mean that in every age, in every time people would carry on the work not knowing when Christ would come and they would be faithful until that mystery was resolved in His return.
+And that would mean that in every age, in every time, people would carry on the work, not knowing when Christ would come, and they would be faithful until that mystery was resolved in His return.
 And He defined the mission and what is the mission, to be witnesses.
-And that’s kind of where we ended last time, that their task was to be witnesses and they were to be motivated by the fact that He would come back in the same manner as they’d seen Him go, Versus 9 to 11, they just didn’t know when.
+And that’s kind of where we ended last time, that their task was to be witnesses and they were to be motivated by the fact that He would come back in the same manner as they’d seen Him go, verses 9 to 11; they just didn’t know when.

 I can’t help but think of how much our own culture has changed in recent decades and how rapidly it is becoming Acts chapter 1 and for that matter, Romans chapter 1.
 Perhaps like me, you grew up in America when there was widespread cultural Christianity, a kind of Christian consensus.
 To some degree, people understood the church, the Bible and the gospel.
 They accepted the Judeo-Christian ethic.
 While most people weren’t genuine Christians there was still superficial acceptance of or at least tolerance of a cultural Christianity in politics, business, education and public life.